A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Conclusion

 \section{Conclusion}

-In summary, we developed a protocol to conjugate urease to DNA origami nanostructures with high site-specificity while maintaining enzymatic activity.
-Enzyme-bound nanostructures offer an interesting way to examine and utilize the unique behaviors of enzymes, thus understanding how to modify enzymes without significantly reducing their activity is essential.
-To the best of our knowledge, no comprehensive study has investigated the optimal conditions for labeling urease with single-stranded DNA while maintaining its activity.
-In this paper, we have presented a detailed protocol describing how to perform this conjugation, and how to verify its success.
-We observe that the crosslinker azide-PEG3-maleimide offers us a way to modify urease with an azide which can be reacted with DBCO-modified DNA to form DNA-labeled urease.
+In summary, we developed a protocol to conjugate urease to DNA-origami nanostructures with high site-specificity while maintaining enzymatic activity.
+We showed that the crosslinker azide-PEG3-maleimide offers a way to modify urease with an azide which can be reacted with DBCO-modified DNA to form DNA-labeled urease.
 We found that a ten-fold molar ratio of crosslinker to urease hexamer results in the highest labeling yield.
-We also found that the presence of a popular reducing agent can impede conjugation of the crosslinker, contrary to some conjugation protocols.
+We also found that the presence of a popular reducing agent can impede conjugation of the crosslinker, contrary to some conjugation protocols~\cite{scales2006fluorescent, cumnock2013trisulfide, liu2014intracellular, fisherprotocol}.
 We showed that increasing the monovalent salt concentration during the DNA reaction step can increase conjugation yield.
 Critically, our conjugation protocol does not reduce the enzymatic activity of the urease compared to its native state.
-We are thus able to bind enzymatically-active urease to the surface of DNA origami nanostructures.
-Thanks to the programmability of DNA origami, we can bind urease to its surface with great site-specificity.
-We believe that our thorough examination of these factors will enable researchers to utilize this experimental system, and hope that this protocol offers guidance in this regard.
+We are thus able to bind enzymatically-active urease to the surface of DNA-origami nanostructures with great site-specificity.